kayabaNerve/serai/docs/Economics.md

 be adjusted.
 As the network non-sustainably incentivizes, or fails to properly incentivize, the block reward should be adjusted.
 How fees are distributed should also be considered, as there is an argument to entirely burn them.

+There is also the potential in the future to grow the SRI supply as new integrations occur.
+This is left unexplored at this time.